 Coordination: Adjusting actions in relation to others’ actions.

-New jobs are being produced at a rate of 6% which is lower than average.
-The Bureau of Labor Statistics predicts 10,400 new jobs for Singers by 2026.
-There will be an estimated 17,800 positions for Singer per year.
+In the United States, there were 172,400 jobs for Singer in 2016.
+New jobs are being produced at a rate of 6% which is above the national average.
+The Bureau of Labor Statistics predicts 10,400 new jobs for Singer by 2026.
+The BLS estimates 17,800 yearly job openings in this field.

 How to Become a Singer

-Are you already one of the many Singers in the United States?
+Are you already one of the many Singer in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: